 Refrigerators, water heaters, dishwashers, washing machines and toilets can be sources of leaks that can cause significant damage if not detected early.

-- Leak detection system.
-This system sounds an audible alarm when a water leak is detected.
+- Sensor-based systems.
+This system sounds an alarm when a water leak is detected.
 These can often be integrated with your security system to automatically notify you even when you are not at home.
-This type of device does not provide any water shut-off feature once the leak is detected, but it can be purchased for $50 or less.
+This type of device does not provide any water shut-off feature once the leak is detected, but it can be purchased for $100 or less.

-- Leak detection with single-appliance shut-off system.
+- Point of Use systems.
 The next level system detects water leaks in a single appliance, then automatically shuts off the water supply to that appliance.
 These are commonly used on water heaters and washing machines.
 Single-appliance devices can be purchased for $75 to $150.

 - Whole-house leak detection/automatic shut-off protection.
-Top-level systems sound an alarm and automatically shut off the main water supply to the home when a leak is detected at any of the common water sources where a sensor has been placed.
+Top-level systems automatically shut off the main water supply to the home when a leak is detected.
 Because these systems are fully automatic, they are potentially the most effective in preventing expensive water damage claims.

 Some insurance companies offer premium discounts for homes equipped with automatic leak detection and shut-off systems.

 Consider installing an automatic leak detection/shut-off system to protect your primary residence as well as vacation homes or rental property that you own that may commonly be left unoccupied.